microsoft/hands-on-lab-azure-functions/docs/workshop.md

 > - Create an `Azure Function` with a POST `HTTP Trigger` and a `Blob Output Binding` to upload the file to the Storage Account.
 The Blob Output Binding will use a `binding expression` to generate a unique `GUID` name for the file.
 >
 > - Use the `func` CLI tool and .NET 8 using the isolated mode to create this Azure Function
+> - Set the `Connection` parameter to `AudioUploadStorage` to use the Managed Identity to access the Storage Account.

 </div>